 Plan before you spend.
 In addition to doing your research with regards to your state board regulations and county/community restrictions, you’ll need to have a thorough business plan that will need to be written prior to moving forward in any way.
 It’s far better for your business to fail on paper.

 Math is critical.
 Part of your business planning process should include cost analysis and service pricing.
 If you’re working alone, you may want to consider buying The Microsalon Owner’s Complete Business Toolkit.
-If you’re going to hire additional employees, The Service Pricing Toolkit may be worth looking into.
+If you’re going to hire additional employees, The Compensation and Pricing Megakit may be worth looking into.
 If you’re going to rent space in your non-traditional business to other microsalon owners, check out The Salon Landlord’s Toolkit.
 Before doing anything, work those spreadsheets and analyze the salon’s numbers under a variety of scenarios to determine how to ensure profitability from Day 1.

 Insurance is necessary.
 Never, ever attempt to operate a salon business without a solid professional liability insurance plan.
 I don’t care where you get it (many professional associations offer discounts on PLI policies to their members), but you need to have it.